 Speaking of "fan mail" I don't receive it all that often.
 That same day, the morning of the 4th of July I received an email note from an event client I just worked with a few weeks ago.
 She represented a large Association from Illinois and she wrote me this on a holiday morning:

 Hi Nick, thank you so much for your professionalism and fabulous photos taken at our conference – we have never gotten our hands on them so quickly and appreciate it!!!
 If we make our way back to Nashville, you will be my first call!
 Thanks,

 This made my day!
-Look, we all enjoy being recognized when we go above an beyond.
+Look, we all enjoy being recognized when we go above and beyond.
 Many bosses fail miserably at this and miss opportunities to say thank you for a job well done.
 Thank you for coming in early or staying late.
 Thank you for covering the unexpected need that popped up.
-Two little words, thank you.
+Two little words, "thank you."
 It can change your day and your attitude.
-Don't miss the chance to say them!
+Don't miss the chance to say that phrase!